 For someone in early recovery, we regularly recommend against the use of Ambien for sleep.
 Although powerful in addressing early insomnia, the benefits likely do not outweigh the risks.
 This is especially true for someone diagnosed with Post-Traumatic Stress Disorder.
-While insomnia is incredibly common with this condition, the dissociative properties of Ambien are often the opposite of what we are trying to help the person with – namely the ability to cope with reality as it is instead of falling back on repeated themes of avoidance.
+Insomnia is incredibly common with this condition, However, the dissociative properties of Ambien are hinder our efforts to help people cope with reality as it is instead of falling back on repeated themes of avoidance.

-Similar to Trazodone, this medication (Generic name: Mirtazapine) was developed as an antidepressant.
+Developed as an antidepressant similar to Trazodone was Rameron (Generic name: Mirtazapine).
 Unlike Trazodone, however, it causes a good effect in lifting symptoms of depression and anxiety.
-It is commonly used as an add-on medication for depression treatment and can be taken concurrently with some other antidepressants.
+It is commonly used as an add-on medication for depression treatment taken concurrently with some other antidepressants.

 Remeron’s side effects include sleepiness (hence its use to help facilitate early insomnia) and weight gain.
 It is ideally used to help someone who has terrible insomnia and is underweight.
-In this way, the side effects are seen as desirable within the overall goals of treatment.
+In this way, the side effects can be desirable within the overall goals of treatment.

 We use certain medications to help facilitate better sleep, specifically ones that impact histamine or GABA.
 These approaches tend to treat early insomnia or the difficulty in falling asleep.
 It is our job as clinicians to help deepen the discussion with someone about their struggle with insomnia, as this helps us tailor appropriate treatment for them.